Anna-works/wANNA-job/README.md

 The backend code is all located in `/functions`

+**NOTE**: You can either run firestore direcly or check out the firebase emulator to run it locally, as the functions might require a paid account (though it will not cost you anything, you have 200.000 invocations for free, every month)

 ### Mobile

 For the mobile part of the app it is setup using the following: